kiedtl/caustic/README.md

 ### Components

-We will be trying to fit the following components into as little space as
+This project aims to fit the following components into as little space as
 possible:

 - init system